\'Etale fundamental groups of smooth arithmetic surfaces and the Grothendieck conjecture: Introduction

-is bijective.} Here $\pi^{\mathrm{\acute{e}t}}_{1}(X_{i})^{(p)}$ denotes the maximal geometrically pro-$p$ quotient of the \'etale fundamental group $\pi^{\mathrm{\acute{e}t}}_{1}(X_{i})$ of $X_{i}$ (see~\cref{notation:etale}), $G_{k}$ denotes the absolute Galois group of $k$, and $\Isom_{\ast}^{\Out}(\ast,\ast)$ denotes the set of all outer isomorphisms (see \cref{nor:Isomset_prof}).
 Subsequent to S.~Mochizuki's proof of the Grothendieck conjecture for hyperbolic curves, Y.~Hoshi proved that hyperbolic polycurves of dimension $\leq 4$ are anabelian (see~\cite[Theorem~B]{MR3288808}).
 Moreover, A.~Schmidt and J.~Stix \cite{MR3549624} proved that strongly hyperbolic Artin neighborhoods are anabelian and, using this, further showed that any smooth, geometrically connected variety over a field finitely generated over $\mathbb{Q}$ admits a basis of Zariski neighborhoods consisting of anabelian varieties (see~\cite[Corollary~1.7]{MR3549624}), as predicted by A.~Grothendieck in his letter \cite{MR1483108} to G.~Faltings.
 Y.~Hoshi also proved a more general statement by a different method (see~\cite[Corollary 3.4]{MR4194185}).

 In the present paper, we prove the Grothendieck conjecture for hyperbolic curves over certain arithmetic schemes.
 Our first main theorem is as follows.